kmlawson/japanese-empire-mo3335/seminars.md

 ### Week 6 - Independent Learning Week

-This is an excellent time to really focus on your research for the long essay and start writing it!
+* This is an excellent time to really focus on your research for the long essay and start writing it!
 Come back having at least written a few paragraphs - even if they are just a stream of ideas and possible directions.

-If you have been falling behind on the reading, or are less than satisfied with your notes on our reading up until now, this would also be a good time to catch up on this.
+* If you have been falling behind on the reading, this would also be a good time to catch up on this.
+* Consider meeting with some classmates in independent learning week to share notes and discuss preparation for the final examination.
+Or at least go over your notes so far for the semester and identify where you may need to revisit.

 ### Week 7 - The Sino-Japanese Conflict and the Kōminka Movement

-**Primary Source Reading:** ~40 plus some skimming
+**Primary Source Reading:** ~50

 * SOURCES:
+    * Ch 41, Tokutomi Sohō Justification for the China War
-    * Part V, Chapter 45, 991-992 Konoe Radio Address
+    * Ch 45, Konoe Fumimaro Radio Address
-* Brook, Documents on the Rape of Nanking, selections from between 33-206
+* Brook, *Documents on the Rape of Nanking*, 9-11,21-24,28-34,54-56,60-61,77-79, 125-128,137-8,156-7,163,234-236 (30 pages total)
-* Aso, From Shanghai to Shanghai, selected pages
+    * Please note that the material here is of a very disturbing nature describing the violence of the occupation of Nanjing
 * Kawakami *Japan in China: Her Motive and Aims*, 71-82, 145-161

-**Secondary Source Reading:** ~160
+**Secondary Source Reading:** ~180

 * Fogel ed., *The Nanjing Massacre in History and Historiography*, 133-180: The Challenges of the Nanjing Massacre [Library ebook](http://dx.doi.org/10.1525/california/9780520220065.001.0001)
 * Chou, "The Kōminka Movement in Taiwan and Korea: Comparisons and Interpretations" in Peattie ed. *The Japanese Wartime Empire, 1931-1945*, 40-70 [Library ebook](http://hdl.handle.net/2027/heb.01938)